Joe Sestak: Primary result

 Specter held a 20-point lead in polls as late as April 2010, and enjoyed support from the Democratic establishment, including Rendell and Philadelphia Mayor Michael Nutter, with the latter trying to mobilize voters in that city for Specter.
 A moderate Republican, Specter had switched parties after polls showed him likely being defeated by the more conservative Pat Toomey in the Republican primary, a rematch of the 2004 nomination contest where Specter narrowly defeated Toomey.
 Sestak attacked Specter's switch as "self-interested", and the move was disapproved of by a majority of registered Democrats in Pennsylvania, while a "fervent anti-incumbent mood" prevailed nationwide in the 2010 midterm elections.
 The Sestak campaign also ran an ad showing Specter with President George W. Bush, which seriously damaged Specter's standing.
 Sestak gained momentum in the last days of the primary contest as the turnout in Philadelphia for Specter failed to meet expectations.

-At a little after 10 p.m. on May 18 the Associated Press called the primary for Sestak, 53% to 47%.
+At a little after 10 p.m. on May 18 the Associated Press called the primary for Sestak, 54%-46%.